atomgptlab/aai4science/README.md

 * [AtomGPT](https://atomgpt.org/)
 * [Claude](https://claude.ai/) etc.

-These models can deliver insightful and accurate answers, but they also **hallucinate**—producing incorrect outputs with high confidence.
+These models can deliver insightful and accurate answers, but they also **hallucinate**, producing incorrect outputs with high confidence.
 Understanding, evaluating, and mitigating such behaviors is key for **trustworthy and reproducible scientific discovery**.

 ---

 ## 🧩 Objectives

-* Evaluate reasoning and factual accuracy of AI models on PCMB topics.
+* Hands-on experience with cutting-edge AI tools
 * Identify and categorize hallucinations (false but confident outputs).
 * Develop and share reproducible test prompts and datasets.
 * Foster open collaboration toward **benchmarking AI for science**.